 Launching & Recovering

-As we did in 2019, we will have a dock for launching and recovering (as opposed to wet launching).
-We will also have an additional dock, as well as more gravel on the bank down to the dock.
+New to 2022, we will have expanded docks for launching and recovering.
+We will also have improved ramps for the transition from the bank to the dock.
 Due to the volume the docks will be experiencing, we ask that you please approach the water with your oarlock gates already open in order to speed up the process.
 All boats will need to launch with rowers or team members carrying their oars and will not be permitted to launch unless the oar holders are present and have the oars in their possession.

-The map of the racecourse is available on the website as well.
+The map of the racecourse is available on the website, under the venue tab.
 Please have your coxswains and bowmen familiarize themselves with the launching/recovering pattern and the traffic pattern on the water.
 We will have several volunteers on land and several launches on the water to assist with this effort.

 We will be awarding medals for all races.
 Medals will be available as results become official.
 You can pick up your medals from the control commission tent.

 River Closure and Current

-The entry fees are $105 for an eight, $80 for a four/quad, $55 for a pair/double, and $40 for a single.
-Credit card payment over RegattaCentral is strongly preferred.
-If you do need to make out a check, please make checks payable to Nashville Rowing Club.
+The entry fees are $150 for an eight, $100 for a four/quad, $65 for a pair/double, and $50 for a single.
+Credit card payment over RegattaCentral is the only option for payment for the regatta.
 Note: you will not be able to pick up your bow numbers until you have submitted payment.
-We will be providing receipts as check in.